aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/serialize-and-work-with-a-document-in-a-database/_index.md

-﻿---
+---
-title: Serialize and Work with a Document in a Database in C#
+title: Serialize Document in a Database
 second_title: Aspose.Words for .NET
 articleTitle: Serialize and Work with a Document in a Database
 linktitle: Serialize and Work with a Document in a Database